Rosemary Ward, Viscountess Ednam

-Rosemary Millicent Ward, Viscountess Ednam ARRC (née Sutherland-Leveson-Gower, 9 August 1893 – 21 July 1930) was a British socialite who served as a nurse in France during the First World War.
-She almost married Edward, Prince of Wales (later Edward VIII) but his proposal was vetoed by his parents, George V and Queen Mary.
-In 1919 she married William Ward, Viscount Ednam to become Viscountess Ednam.
+Rosemary Millicent Ward, Viscountess Ednam ARRC (née Sutherland-Leveson-Gower, 9 August 1893 – 21 July 1930), was a British socialite who served as a nurse in France during the First World War.
+She almost married Edward, Prince of Wales (later Edward VIII) but his proposal was vetoed by his parents, King George V and Queen Mary.
+In 1919 she married William, Viscount Ednam, to become Viscountess Ednam.
 The Viscountess died on 21 July 1930 in the Meopham air disaster.